crawl/crawl/crawl-ref/docs/crawl_manual.rst

   terrorize the lands outside the Dungeon.

   Armataurs instinctively roll when moving toward foes, getting a free move.
-  Their long, nimble tongues drink every last drop from potions, doubling their effects, but the strange syllables of magical scrolls slow them down.
+  Their long, nimble tongues drink every last drop from potions, doubling their effects.
 They have great aptitudes with armour and shields, though their body shape reduces the protection offered by body armour early on.
+At higher levels they regenerate health when rolling, making them truly resilient fighters.

 Gnolls (Gn)
   Gnolls are a species of caniform humanoids originally hailing from the arid